10 common restructuring mistakes to avoid

 Leaving anyone out could provide them with grounds for a personal grievance.

-6. Not referring to the employment agreement
+7. Not referring to the employment agreement

 We’ve seen plenty of restructure processes come unstuck because what the employer thought was in individual employment agreements wasn’t what they actually contained.

-In one case, the employer proposed making a specialist role redundant on the basis that there was no longer enough work.
+In one case, the employer proposed making a specialist role redundant on the basis there was no longer enough work.
 However, the employee proved the job description in their employment agreement was broader than the employer thought and they had to settle the personal grievance claim to move the restructure along.

 Keep all job descriptions up-to-date so they reflect the reality of the role.
 This is not only important if you are proposing to disestablish roles but also if you propose adjusting their duties.

-7. Not understanding the obligation to redeploy employees
+8. Not understanding the obligation to redeploy employees

 There have been plenty of cases in the ERA and the Employment Court where employers have been ruled to not have properly considered options for redeploying existing employees into new roles.

-Quite often businesses will invite employees losing their position to apply for new roles alongside external candidates, but if the new role is 'substantially similar' (i.e. 80% or more the same) or otherwise within the employee’s capability, you run the risk of a personal grievance claim if you don’t offer them the role directly.
+Quite often businesses will invite employees losing their position to apply for new roles alongside external candidates, but if the new role is “substantially similar” (i.e. 80% or more the same) or otherwise within the employee’s capability, you run the risk of a personal grievance claim if you don’t offer them the role directly.

 That includes helping the person retrain or up-skill so they can perform the job.

 If you are proposing to make anyone redundant, do your homework and get good advice before you make a final decision.
+MyHR's team knows hiring and restructuring and can ensure you get the best outcomes for the business and your people.

-8. Selection process not fair or transparent
+9. Selection process not fair or transparent

-Earlier, I mentioned sharing the tools the company will use to select team members for new positions or redundancies.
+Earlier, we mentioned sharing the tools the company will use to select team members for new positions or redundancies.
 Some employers have landed in hot water because they aren’t fully transparent with affected employees about their assessment methods or they choose to make people redundant based on an arbitrary or biased selection process.

 There are many ways to go about selecting which employees you will appoint to new or remaining roles, but whichever method you use, it should pass the test of what a ‘fair and reasonable’ employer would do.

-Make sure that during the consultation process you give the affected employees a copy of the method and criteria you plan to use, offer them an opportunity to comment, and then considered their comments before you use it.
+Make sure that during the consultation process you give the affected employees a copy of the method and criteria you plan to use, offer them an opportunity to comment, and then consider their comments before you use it.

-9. Not following employment law relating to vulnerable workers
+10. Not following employment law relating to vulnerable workers

 Under the Employment Relations Act, certain employees – such as cleaners, orderlies, caretakers, caterers – have stronger employment protection than others.